 Facet joint hypertrophy is a condition in which the facet joints of the spine become enlarged.
-The facet joints are cartilage-encased hinges that hold adjacent vertebrae together.
-With age, these joints can begin to degenerate and may become painfully inflamed, causing symptoms like stiffness, numbness, reduced mobility, spinal deformities, and inability to arch the spine backwards.
+Facet joints are cartilage-encased hinges that hold adjacent vertebrae together.
+With age, these joints can begin to degenerate and may become painfully inflamed, causing symptoms like stiffness, numbness, reduced mobility, spinal deformities and inability to arch the spine backward.

 Enlargement of facet joints can be caused by multiple factors.
 Rheumatoid arthritis can cause the synovial lining of facet joints to be inflamed and swollen.
-Or, facet joint osteoarthritis means that cartilage on the joints has worn away.
+Or, the cartilage on the joints can wear away, which is referred to as facet joint osteoarthritis.
 Once cartilage is gone, the body compensates by growing extra bone on the joints called bone spurs.
 These bone spurs can make it seem as if the joints are thicker and larger in some areas.
 Thus, either by inflammation or extra bone growth, facet joint “hypertrophy,” or “enlargement,” can occur.

-If you have been diagnosed with this condition, your physician may suggest an open-spine facet joint surgery to help relieve you of your symptoms.
+If you have been diagnosed with this condition, your physician may suggest an open spine facet joint surgery to help relieve your symptoms.
 Spinal fusion is one possible procedure.
-This involves bone grafts or hardware used to fasten together two or more vertebrae in an attempt to immobilize the damaged facet joints and stop the pain.
-You may also consider a laminectomy, which is a procedure that removes significant bone mass in an effort to widen nerve passageways, so that neural compression is lessened.
-Both of these traditional surgeries are invasive and can include up to a year of recovery time.
-You should also be prepared for inpatient hospital time.
+This involves a bone graft or implants used to strengthen two or more vertebrae in an attempt to relieve impingement and stop the pain.
+You may also consider a laminectomy, which is a procedure that removes obstructing bone mass in an effort to widen nerve passageways, so that neural compression is lessened.

-Alternatives to traditional, open-spine procedures do exist.
-Endoscopic technology has made it possible for people to find relief from the pain of facet joint hypertrophy without having to go through the trauma of an invasive surgery.
-Basically, an endoscope (a small tube with a light, microscope, and video camera) is inserted into the body through an extremely small incision.
-The endoscope allows the surgeon to treat the damaged area, while eliminating the large incisions of open-back surgery that can lead to muscle trauma, infection, and scarring.
+Alternatives to traditional open spine procedures do exist.
+Technology has made it possible for people to find relief from the pain of facet joint hypertrophy without having to go through the trauma of an invasive surgery.
+In one such procedure, an endoscope (a small tube with a light, microscope and video camera) is inserted into the body through a small incision.
+The endoscope allows the surgeon to treat the damaged area, while eliminating the large incisions of traditional open back surgery that can lead to muscle trauma, infection and scarring.

-If you feel that a minimally-invasive, endoscopic procedure may be something you want to consider, contact the medical team at Laser Spine Institute (LSI).
-LSI is at the forefront of revolutionary, laser-assisted procedures that have helped tens of thousands of people rediscover a life without pain.
-Contact us today for a free review of our MRI or CT scan, and to learn more about facet joint ablation or facet joint denervation.
+If you feel that a minimally invasive procedure may be something you want to consider, contact the medical team at Laser Spine Institute.
+Our minimally invasive procedures have helped tens of thousands of people find relief from neck and back pain.
+Contact us today for a free review of your MRI or CT scan, and to learn more about facet joint ablation or facet joint denervation.